Rapid growth of seed black holes during early bulge formation: Introduction

 Accordingly, RHD simulations that cover the BH influence radii and resolve sub-parsec scales showed that when the BH is embedded in a dense gas cloud so that the gas inflowing rate from the BH influence radius substantially exceeds the Eddington value, the global quasi-steady structure of rapid inflows is maintained \citep*{IHO_2016}.
-In this case, since the emergent radiation flux is reduced by photon trapping and dust absorption in the flow, the gas inflow is not prevented by radiative feedback but leads to collapse of the ionized region surrounding the BH \citep[see also][]{Sakurai_2016,Yajima_2017,Park_2020}.
+In this case, since the emergent radiation flux is reduced by photon trapping and dust absorption in the flow, the gas inflow is not prevented by radiative feedback but leads to collapse of the ionized region surrounding the BH \citep[see also][]{Park_2014,Sakurai_2016,Yajima_2017,Park_2020}.
 Moreover, anisotropic radiation produced from the accreting BH toward the polar regions moderates the negative feedback effect \citep{Sugimura_2017,Takeo_2018} and mechanical feedback associated with strong outflows completely evacuates the polar regions but does not affect the gas dynamics of disk accretion \citep{Takeo_2020}.
 Recent three-dimensional RHD simulations have shown that massive gas supply can be sustained when the dusty disk becomes sufficiently optically thick to ionizing radiation \citep{Toyouchi_2021}.
 Applying the conditions to seed BHs in high-redshift protogalaxies, they found that BHs formed in massive DM halos with $M_{\rm h}\ga 10^9~\msun$ in the early universe can experience a rapidly growing phase.
 We note that the halo conditions nicely agree with those suggested by previous studies in the context of seed formation \citep{Lupi_2021, Li_2021} and subsequent BH growth \citep[e.g.,][]{DiMatteo_2012}.

 However, those RHD simulation studies that focus on the intermediate physical scales within the gravitational influence radius of a seed BH ($\la 1-10~{\rm pc}$) have not taken into account the existence of its host galaxy, specifically stellar bulge components.
-A previous work by \cite{Park_2016} addressed the impact of bulge gravity on BH accretion, using spherically symmetric one-dimensional RHD simulations that assume metal-free gas with a uniform initial distribution.
+A previous study by \cite{Park_2016} pioneered the role of stellar bulge gravity in promoting mass accretion onto seed BHs, using spherically symmetric one-dimensional RHD simulations that assume metal-free gas with a uniform initial distribution.
 They found that when the bulge mass is greater than a critical mass of $\sim 10^6~\msun$, the bulge gravity leads to gas accumulation and increases the BH fueling rate.